Comparing Ethernet Cables – Cat5 vs Cat5e vs Cat6 vs Cat6a vs Cat7 vs Cat8

 When choosing the right Ethernet cable, there are several considerations to keep in mind:

 1. Speed and Bandwidth: Different cable categories offer varying speeds and bandwidth capacities.
 Determine the maximum speed and distance requirements for your network to select the appropriate cable category.
-For high-speed and short-distance applications, Cat 8 stands out.
-For typical home networking, Cat 5e or Cat6’s balance of speed and cost makes it a popular choice.
+For high-speed and short-distance applications, Cat 8 stands out for 25/40G to 30 m.
+For typical home networking, Cat 5e or Cat6’s balance of speed and cost makes it a popular choice, while Cat6A is the standard for 10G to 100 m.

 2. Transmission Distance: The maximum transmission distance for each cable category varies.
 Consider the length of your network cables and choose a category that can support the desired speed over that distance.
-Keep in mind that all Category cabling has a distance limitation of roughly 100 meters.
+Most categories (5e/6/6A/7/7A) are designed for 100 m channels at ≤10G.
+Cat8 is defined for 25/40G on a 30 m channel, though 10G can operate to 100 m on Class I systems.

 3. Function: Consider what device the cable will be used for.
 For example, since a wireless access point typically has many devices sharing one or two cables, a Cat 6A would be a suitable choice.